djwrisley/DHS/_pages/scheduleS26.md

 ### Week 4 (22, 24 September) The "Spatial Humanities"

 **Topic:** This week we will look at a variety of different projects from the humanities and humanities-adjacent fields that use spatial data to visualize phenomena, to tell stories and make arguments.
+Projects will come from a variety of disciplines.

 | Date | Preparation | Activity |
 | :--- | :--- | :--- |